-1 Environmental risks can be defined as environmental hazards encompassing the impact of air pollution, soil/water pollution, water shortages, and natural and man-made hazards (physical risks).
+- 1 The liquidity loan programs were terminated on 31 July 2020. - 2 ZKB decided to not take advantage of this regulatory forbearance measure and will continue to include central bank cash holdings within its reported leverage ratio. - 3 The SNB raised the negative interest exemption threshold for sight deposits to 25x the minimum reserve requirement from 20x on 1 November 2019, and to 30x on 1 April 2020. - 4 Environmental risks can be defined as environmental hazards encompassing the impact of air pollution, soil/water pollution, water shortages, and natural and man-made hazards (physical risks).
 Additionally, regulatory or policy risks, such as the impact of carbon regulation or other regulatory restrictions, including related transition risks such as policy, legal, technology and market shifts, that could impair the evaluation of assets are an important factor.
-Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks.

-- 2 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and societal trends, health and safety, and responsible production.
+Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks. - 5 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and societal trends, health and safety, and responsible production.
 The most relevant social risks for banks arise from the way they interact with their customers.
 Social risks are particularly high in the area of data security and customer privacy, which is partly mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
 Fines and reputational damage because of product mis-selling or other types of misconduct is a further social risk.
-Societal trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting the demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases. - 3 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of banks' financial profiles.
+Societal trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting the demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases. - 6 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of banks' financial profiles.
 Corporate governance weaknesses can lead to a deterioration in a bank's credit quality, while governance strengths can benefit its credit profile.
 Further, factors such as specific corporate behaviour, key person risk, insider and related-party risk, strategy and management risk factors, and dividend policy may be captured in individual adjustments to the BCA.